Ferran Torres: Style of play

 Regarded as a talented and highly promising young attacking winger in the media, Torres has been described as a traditional wide midfielder, due to his work-rate and penchant for running to the touchline, although he is also capable of cutting inside towards the centre of the pitch; due to his role, nationality, and playing style, Simone Lorini has likened him to Joaquín.
 Torres is known in particular for his pace, creativity, technique, and his close control at speed, which enables him to take on opponents and overload the flanks, while his height, athleticism, and heading ability also make him a strong aerial presence.
 Although he primarily plays on the right, he is capable of playing anywhere across the attacking line.
 In 2018, Spanish football journalist Guillem Balagué noted that Torres "is a dribbler, fast on the wing, can play on either wing, and he has got ability and intelligence.
 He can also play inside if needed, so he is a modern winger."
 The Valencia academy director of recruitment, José Giménez, instead stated: "He's powerful, quick, steady with the ball at his feet and strong in the air.
 He's unpredictable.
 When he's running with the ball at his feet he can go on inside or outside his man because he is two-footed.
-He can cross, finish and shoot the football."
+He can cross, finish and shoot the football".
+He has been often used as a super substitute since joining Barcelona.

 Personal life

-In 2021, Torres began a relationship with Sira Martínez – the daughter of former Spain national head team coach Luis Enrique.
+Between 2021 and 2023, Torres was in a relationship with Sira Martínez, daughter of football manager and former player Luis Enrique.